PyFR/PyFR/README.md

 ## Contributing

-If you would like to contribute to PyFR please follow the steps listed below.
+To contribute to PyFR please follow the steps listed below:
-Pull Requests should be made to the `develop` branch in the original PyFR repository.
-Changes in the `develop` branch are eventually merged into `master` for a new release.

 1. Fork this repository to your GitHub account
 2. Create a new branch in your forked repository
 3. Make changes in your new branch
-4. Submit your changes by creating a Pull Request to the original PyFR repo
+4. Submit your changes by creating a Pull Request to the `develop` branch of the original PyFR repository

+Modifications to the `develop` branch are eventually merged into the master branch for a new release.

 ## Authors